liquid-collective/liquid-collective-protocol/natspec/TLCV1.md

 error InvalidRevokedVestingScheduleEnd()
 ```

-Attempt to revoke at a
+Attempt to revoke a vesting schedule with an invalid end parameter